8 Tips for Successful Program Management

 Sample work breakdown for an IT program

-Tip 5: Define the interfaces between the projects
+Tip 5: Define the Interfaces between the Projects

 Conversely, the current milestone dates have to be collected from the projects on a regular basis (bottom-up).
+Suitable program management software can ensure an easy-to-read presentation.
+The subsequent Tip 6 further elaborates on this software support.

-For successful program management, we recommend a solution that gives you both top-down and bottom-up control of your projects as described above.
+For successful program management, we recommend a solution that enables you both top-down and bottom-up control of your projects as described above.
 The determining factor is how it lets you define the links between the projects.

-Program Management: Bottom-up and top-down control between the program plan and the individual project plans
+Program Management – Bottom-up and top-down control between the program plan and the individual project plans

 Bottom-up and top-down control between the program plan and the individual project plans

-You want to avoid a scenario in which you open the solution and immediately see all the changes related to linked tasks but can’t view the previous status for comparison, because you then might not be able to see exactly what has changed.
+You want to avoid a scenario in which you open the solution and immediately see all the changes related to linked tasks but cannot view the previous status for comparison, because you then might not be able to see exactly what has changed.

 The ideal solution would let you view the schedule and simply click to display the external milestones.
 This would let you view your program plans and links simultaneously, and you could easily modify your plans.

-Tip 7: Set up automatic synchronization of the interfaces
+Tip 7: Set Up Automatic Synchronization of the Interfaces

 If you have numerous interfaces:

-Using suitable integration middleware software enables you to combine various software tools from different sub-projects.
+Using the appropriate integration middleware software enables you to combine various software tools from different sub-projects.
 This is useful for large-scale programs involving diverse suppliers in sectors such as the aerospace industry.
-You can use Primavera while others use Planisware or Microsoft Project Server / Microsoft Project Online.
+You can use Primavera while others use Planisware or Microsoft Project Server / Microsoft Project Online or the advanced TPG ProjectPowerPack.

-Tip 8: Establish an early warning system
+Tip 8: Establish an Early Warning System

 An MTA with target dates shows you when postponements will truly become critical